 How do I prevent getting hacked again?

 Fixing vulnerabilities on your site is an essential final step for fixing your site.
-A recent study done found that 20% of hacked sites get hacked again within 1 day.
+A recent study done found that 20% of hacked sites get hacked again within one day.
 Knowing exactly how your site was hacked is helpful.
 Read our top ways websites get hacked by spammers guide to start your investigation.
-However, if you're unable to find out how your site was hacked, below is a checklist of things you can do reduce vulnerabilities on your site.
+However, if you're unable to figure out how your site was hacked, the following is a checklist of things you can do to reduce vulnerabilities on your site:

-- Use Two-Factor Authentication (2FA): Consider enabling 2FA on any service that requires you to log in.
-2FA makes it harder for hackers to log in even if they successfully steal your password.
+• Use Two-Factor Authentication (2FA): Consider enabling 2FA on any service that requires you to sign in.
+2FA makes it harder for hackers to sign in even if they successfully steal your password.

-- Update your CMS, plugins, extensions, and modules regularly: Hopefully you've already done this step.
-Many sites get hacked because of the outdated software running on a site.
+• Update your CMS, plugins, extensions, and modules regularly: Hopefully you've already done this step.
+Many sites get hacked because they're running outdated software.
 Some CMSs support auto-updating.

 Additional resources